top of page

 Understand Every Moment

-Understand damage in seconds — not weeks.
+Understand damage in seconds — not months.

 Use the heatmap to pinpoint risk, the timeline to track growth, and the root cause view to connect degradation to operating conditions.
 Maintenance becomes proactive, not reactive.

-HELIX Continuously Monitors:
+Our Sensor Family Continuously Monitors:

 Metal loss and Corrosion